 Scope was selected through a competitive process to deliver supported independent living services to residents living in 226 specialist disability accommodation houses and participants accessing 12 short-term accommodation and assistance services across Victoria.

-In 2019, Home@Scope was established as a wholly owned subsidiary to manage the transferring services and support their transition to the NDIS.
+In 2019, a Home@Scope was established as a wholly owned subsidiary to manage the transferring services and support their transition to the NDIS.
 Home@Scope remains an integral part of Scope, operating with the same values and approach to high quality services.

 As we look to the future, the vision and determination of those early families drives us on.
-It is our intent to continue delivering customer-driven services and sustainable growth to be a market leading national service provider by 2022.

 At Scope, we see the person not the disability.